The Nile Empire

 The Nile Empire is a supplement published by West End Games in 1990 for the cross-genre role-playing game Torg.
-A second edition was published for the Torg Eternity RPG in 2020.
+A second edition was published for the Torg Eternity role-playing game in 2020.

 Description

-Earth has been invaded by High Lords, alien beings who have imposed different realities, called "cosms", on various parts of Earth.
+Earth has been invaded by the High Lords, alien beings who have imposed different realities, called "cosms", on various parts of Earth.
 One of the aliens, styling itself Pharaoh Mobius, has imposed a reality of 1930s pulp fiction across Africa.
 In this reality, a new Nile Empire has arisen, armed with 1930s technology, magical astronomy and "weird science" powers and gizmos.
 The player characters are Storm Knights, who must enter the reality of the cosm to thwart the plans of the evil Pharaoh Mobius in the hopes of sending him back to his own alien plane.

 This book details the cosm, the history of Pharaoh Mobius, how the empire is structured, the various cities, and several areas to be explored.
 The book also outlines new rules for this cosm, as well as new skills, powers, devices, magic, miracles, creatures and equipment.
 Each city and area has adventure hooks that the gamemaster can use.